UX RESEARCH & DESIGN • UI DESIGN • APP DESIGN

 Other core considerations included:

-• Visual design that felt energetic and welcoming without leaning too playful or too corporate
+Energetic design that felt modern and welcoming without leaning too playful or too corporate

 Early usability testing helped refine language, improve clarity around RSVP expectations, and ensure users could confidently find or host games in just a few taps.